 Girl Scout Silver Award Steps

 This is when a girl can decide whether her issue is best addressed by focusing on the Girl Scout community.
 When a girl or group decides that “Yes” her project does benefit Girl Scouts her next step will be to submit a “pitch”, through the online submission.

 Pitches will be submitted to the Higher Awards Specialist, who will evaluate the pitches on a rolling basis to ensure that they will meet GSUSA standards for Take Action projects.
 If a project does not require further approval from a council department, the Higher Awards Specialist will either approve the proposal or work with the girl or Take Action group to ensure the project meets all requirements.
 If a project requires the use of council resources or guidance, the specialist will direct their pitch to the appropriate manager for the department that the girl or Take Action group want to partner with.
 The manager will then review the pitch and set up a meeting where they can confirm details of the project and the extent of their department’s involvement.
 This can be in the form of a phone call, email, or in-person visit, depending on the scale of the project and the needs of the girls.
 Once the manager has confirmed that the project will work for them, they will pass this feedback to the Higher Awards Specialist, who will approve the pitch.

 Girls should treat their pitches like a formal presentation and provide detailed evidence of why they believe this project should involve Girl Scouts.
 We believe it is important that girls are able to distill their project’s premise down to a concise, manageable sound bite - it will help them build professional marketing and presentation skills!
 Successful project pitches will decisively answer the Wufoo form questions and leave no doubt that the project should include Girl Scouting.

 Girl Scout Silver Award FAQ

-Does the time spent working on the pitch count towards a girl’s project hours?
+Does time spent working on the proposal count towards a girl’s final hour tally?